Foster Volunteer Program

-Animals can stay in foster care for as little as a weekend to a few months, depending on the needs of the animal in your care and the time commitment you are interested in making.
+Animals can stay in foster care for as little as a day or two, to an extended period, depending on the needs of the animal in your care and the time commitment you are interested in making.

 Can I still foster if I have pets of my own?

-Yes!
-Keep in mind though there is always the possibility of a health risk when exposing your pets to other animals in any setting.
+Keep in mind that there is always the possibility of a health risk when exposing your pets to other animals in any setting.
 However, if your pets are in good health and current on vaccinations, the risk in minimal.

 What expenses are involved in fostering an animal?

-WCGHS provides all medical care for animals in foster homes, including vaccinations, spay/neuter surgeries and medications.
-WCGHS can also provide food and litter if needed.
+WCGHS covers all medical care for animals in foster homes, including vaccinations, spay/neuter surgeries and medications.
+WCGHS can also provide food and litter, if needed.
 The Foster Volunteer provides housing, bedding, toys, exercise, socialization and lots of LOVE!

 I’ve never cared for kittens before, will you train me?

 Yes!
-We can provide training on how to care for animals with special needs.
+We can provide training on how to care for raising kittens, puppies and animals with special needs.

 Become a Foster Volunteer: